-It is the responsibility of the Headteacher/ Senior Leadership Team to oversee and organise the monitoring and evaluation of PSHCE, in the context of the overall school plans for monitoring the quality of teaching and learning.
-The PSHCE programme will be treated as a subject and will be involved in monitoring and evaluation exercises led by the Senior Leadership Team and subject coordinator.
+It is the responsibility of the Headteacher/ Senior Leadership Team to oversee and organise the monitoring and evaluation of PSHCE / RSE, in the context of the overall school plans for monitoring the quality of teaching and learning.
+The PSHCE/ RSE programme will be treated as a subject and will be involved in monitoring and evaluation exercises led by the Senior Leadership Team and subject coordinator.

 The local governing body is responsible for approving, overseeing, reviewing and organising the revision of the sex and relationship education policy and curriculum.
 The policy review is built in to the annual cycle of key policies which much be revisited by the Governing Body each year as part of this process.
+Parents will be able to access the policy via the school website.